pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 ## Lessons From the Field

 - *Framework Gravity* – Framework conventions naturally pull logic toward controllers, services, and models, blurring the line between pure and side-effecting code.
-Teams often think they’ve built a functional core when it still depends on framework helpers.
+Teams often think they've built a functional core when it still depends on framework helpers.
 Breaking free usually starts by isolating one rule or workflow outside the framework to prove the value of true independence.

 - *Fear of Architectural Overreach* – Teams that have been burned by past "architecture experiments" often equate the Functional Core, Imperative Shell pattern with another dogmatism crusade.
-When the pattern is explained in abstract terms, skepticism has room to breathe; when it’s shown through concrete before-and-after examples of simpler testing or safer changes, the conversation shifts from ideology to practicality.
+When the pattern is explained in abstract terms, skepticism has room to breathe; when it's shown through concrete before-and-after examples of simpler testing or safer changes, the conversation shifts from ideology to practicality.

 ## Deciding to Pitch or Polish